pme123/vscode-scalajs-hello/README.md

 # vscode-scalajs-hello

-This Project is a port of the [helloworld-minimal-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/helloworld-minimal-sample) to ScalaJS.
+This Project is a port of the [helloworld-minimal-sample] to [ScalaJS].

 Please check there on how to describe a VSCode Extension.